berneout/AMIT/README.md

 A thought experiment.

 The Afferoish MIT License is the MIT License with an extra requirement:
-In addition to requiring those who distribute copies of the software to reproduce copyright and permission notices, those using the licensed software as part of hosted services have to reproduce the copyright notice and permission notice on a World Wide Web page accessible to remote users.
+If you use the licensed software as part of a hosted service, you have to reproduce the copyright notice and permission notice on a World Wide Web page accessible to users.

 The idea, and most of the new language, come from the GNU Affero Public License Version 3 (AGPL-3.0).
 The AGPL extends the sharing requirement